iamnotnato/alx-low_level_programming/README.md

 Interested in contributing?
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to find resources around contributing along with a guide on how to set up a development environment.

-#### Join our amazing community as a code contributor, and help accelerate

 Contributions are welcome!
 Please follow these guidelines:

 - Create a new issue before submitting a pull request.